A New Crop of Community Workshops & Events for 2026

 FREE or By Donation

-What do you do with a broken toaster?
-Or a bike wheel that’s out of alignment … and what about a sweater full of moth holes?
+What do you do with a broken toaster or a sweater full of moth holes?
 Toss it?
 No way!
 Bring them to the Repair Café, where our fantastic volunteer repair team can assess and more than likely help you get your item repaired for free or by donation.
 And for those who want to give DIY a try, there will be tools and materials on hand for you to work on fixing some things yourself!

-Special Notes: We DO NOT accept gas-powered items.
+Special Notes: We DO NOT accept gas-powered items (for repair or the swap & shop).
 We also ask that you make sure your item(s) are wiped down/cleaned before requesting a repair (we don’t want our repair heroes needing to clean out dirty vacuums before they can try to repair them for you). 🙏🏼

 Got the tools and some time?